 - After that, we have the showdown.
-Players who have not folded reveal their hands, beginning with the player to the left of the last player to call.
+All of the players who haven't folded reveal their hands.
+This begins with the player to the left of the last player to call.
 Players use a combination of their pocket cards and the community cards to form a five card poker hand.

 - The player who shows the best hand wins!
 Although sometimes players with the same hand split the pot.